leimao/Chomp-AI/README.md

 The Chomp was developed using Python and PyGame.
 The player needs to install Python 2.7, Numpy and PyGame in order to run the game.

+To install PyGame, it is extremely easy if you are using pip, simply run "pip install pygame" in the terminal.

 To run the Chomp, run the command "python chomp_gui.py x m n" in termimal.

 'x' designates who goes first in the game.
 It can be either 'Human' or 'AI'.